Maya Khromykh

 Maya or Maiia Vladislavovna Khromykh (Майя Владиславовна Хромых; born 25 May 2006) is a Russian figure skater.
 She is the 2021 Gran Premio d'Italia silver medalist, the 2021 Rostelecom Cup bronze medalist, the 2021 CS Warsaw Cup champion, and the 2021 Budapest Trophy champion.

 On the junior level, she is the 2019 JGP France bronze medalist, and the 2019 Denis Ten Memorial Challenge silver medalist.
 She finished fourth at the 2020 World Junior Championships.

 Personal life

 Maya Khromykh was born on 25 May 2006 in Nizhny Tagil, Russia.
 Maya's father Vladislav Khromykh is an ice hockey coach.
 He was a head coach of the Russian ice hockey team at the 2017 Winter Universiade where the team won the gold medal.
 Her brother Yaroslav is a hockey player.
+In February 2026, she married former Russian skater, Adian Pittkeev.

 Career

 Early years

 Khromykh began learning how to skate in 2009 as early as at the age of three.
 She was coached by Anna Boldina and subsequently by Anna Tsareva at Sambo-70 'Khrustalniy' until autumn 2018.
 She then joined Eteri Tutberidze, Daniil Gleikhengauz and Sergei Dudakov.